 Types of Carbon Credits

-There are two types of the carbon credits:
+There are two types of credits:

-- Voluntary emissions reduction (VER): A carbon offset that is exchanged in the over-the-counter or voluntary market for credits.
+Voluntary emissions reduction (VER): A carbon offset that is exchanged in the over-the-counter or voluntary market for credits.

 Carbon credits can be traded on both private and public markets.
-Current rules of trading allow the international transfer of carbon credits.
+Current rules of trading allow the international transfer of credits.

-The prices of carbon credits are primarily driven by the levels of supply and demand in the markets.
-Due to the differences in the supply and demand in different countries, the prices of the carbon credits fluctuate.
+The prices of credits are primarily driven by the levels of supply and demand in the markets.
+Due to the differences in the supply and demand in different countries, the prices of the credits fluctuate.